pecknigel/learning-resources/class-notes/index.md

 ## Upcoming Class Notes

 See [Open Tasks](/open-tasks) for planned class notes.

-Help out by working with Nigel to research and create learning materials.
+Work with Nigel to research and create learning materials.
 Learn along the way while benefiting from extra class time.

 ---